frozsgy/ceng453-project/server/README.md

 ## Postman

-Also the documentation generated using Postman is also available at [https://documenter.getpostman.com/view/12050224/TzRLkVr2](https://documenter.getpostman.com/view/12050224/TzRLkVr2).
+The documentation generated using Postman is also available at [https://documenter.getpostman.com/view/12050224/TzRLkVr2](https://documenter.getpostman.com/view/12050224/TzRLkVr2).

 # Tests